nginxinc/nginx-ingress-workshops/Rancher/labs/intro/readme.md

 ![Developer Seated](../media/developer-seated.svg)

-By the end of this Workshop, you will have a working, operational NGINX Ingress Controller, routing traffic to and from Kubernetes application pods and services, with the necessary skills to deploy and operate NIC for your own Modern Applications running in Kubernetes.
+By the end of this Workshop / Master Class, you will have a working, operational NGINX Ingress Controller, routing traffic to and from Kubernetes application pods and services, with the necessary skills to deploy and operate NIC for your own Modern Applications running in Kubernetes.
 Thank You for taking the time to attend this NGINX Workshop and Rancher Master Class!

 ![Robot](../media/robot.svg)